axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

 This is trivial to port to the Python library to add a more complete version of the missing functionality.

-As I continued to read through the original Python library, I realized that the expected behavior was to pack multiple commands into packets.
+As I continued to read through the original Python library, I realized that the expected behavior was to pack multiple commands into packets up to a max size.
 This finally let me figure out that the `for` loop is just writing the command into the next packet with capacity.
 This gives the extra context for the pose serialization:

 ```cpp
 #define POSE_CMD_BYTE 0x23